AudreyLL88/portfolio/TESTING.md

 **1. Viewing and Navigation**

 a.
+As a shopper I want to be able understand the purpose of the website and have preview of the items that are sold..

+* Expected: site expected to display functional landing page with hero animation, featured products, about the artist section and bottom banner.
+* Testing: Navigated to the index page of the website and verified that all animations were functional, that the call to action button linked to the products page and that all external links were open in separate pages.
+I also checked that the featured products were selected on random by refreshing the page several times.
+* Result: The site acted as expected and displayed all sections of the landing page, the random featured products and the external links correctly.

+b.
 As a shopper I want to be able to browse and view the product list.

 * Expected: site expected to display functional product templates and navigation bars when the user is navigating the website.
 * Testing: Navigated through the navigation bar and clicked on all navigation links to verify that corresponding product cards with correct informations are displayed.
-Navigated to 'All products ' to check that all the products added to the database were displayed.
+Navigated to 'All products ' to check that all the products added to the database were displayed and that the 'back to top' arrow button was functional by clicking on it while being at the bottom of the page.
-* Result: The site acted as expected, displayed all the product cards accordingly and code 200 in the terminal.
+* Result: The site acted as expected, displayed all the product cards accordingly as well as the button and code 200 in the terminal.

-b.
+c.
 As a shopper I want to be able to check individual product details such as price, size, category and description.

 * Expected: site expected to display correct product detail template when the user clicks on a specific product card.
 * Testing: Clicked on a product page and  was directed to the product page details, verified that all product data was correctly displayed as well as the GSAP animation and that dropdowns and selectors were functional.
+Checked if the availability was displayed correctly depending on the amount of product available.
 * Result: The site acted as expected, displayed all product data correctly, the GSAP animation works and all dropdown/selectors are functional (size field is displayed only on clothing items).
 Showed code 200 in the terminal.

-c.
+d.
 As a shopper I want to be able to easily go through my bag content and total cost of my order.

 * Expected: site expected to allow non-registered users to add items to their bag, display the right total/individual costs and shipping costs.
 * Testing: Added a product to the bag and checked that it was correctly displayed in the bag toast with no bugs then clicked on the 'Secure Chekout' button to navigate to the bag page.
 Verified if all product data shows and that the shipping cost and product cost add up correctly.
 * Result: The site acted as expected and displayed correct informations in the bag toast as well as the bag template.
 Showed Code 200 in the terminal.

-d.
+e.
 As a shopper I want to be able to read product reviews.

 * Expected: site expected to display reviews affiliated to the product that the user is viewing.
 * Testing: Navigated to the product detail template for different products and made sure that the reviewing section was displaying affiliated reviews / ratings and that the on scroll animation works as well.
 * Result: Site acted as expected and displayed the affiliated reviews to the products.
 Shows code 200 in the terminal.

-e.
+f.
 As a shopper I want to be able to read blog posts and comments.

 * Expected: site expected to display all blog pages and affiliated comments when the user navigates to the blog section.
 Testing: Navigated to the blog detail template for different blog posts anck checked that all details are displayed accordingly as well as the GSAP animation, made sure that the comment section was displaying affiliated comments and that the on scroll animation works as well.
 * Result: Site acted as expected and displayed blog posts correctly and the affiliated comments as well.
 Shows code 200 in the terminal.

+g.
+As a shopper I want to be able to get suggested products.

+* Expected: site expected to display suggested produts at the bottom of the product detail page depending on the category of the product being viewed.
+Testing: Navigated a category of product and selected one.
+Scrolled down to the bottom of the page to verify if suggested product section was functional and was displaying product cards of the same category.
+* Result: Site acted as expected and displayed suggested products of the same category.

 **2. Registration and Accounts**